 - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board recognises the importance of establishing and maintaining good relationship with Kibo’s shareholders and other stakeholders.
 The Board is responsible for ensuring satisfactory dialogue with shareholders throughout the year.
 In order to establish and maintain good relationships with the shareholders of Kibo, and to maintain transparency and accountability to its shareholders, Kibo uses various means to continuously communicate and disseminate timely information to shareholders and stakeholders:

-The Company believes that its governance structures and practises as detailed above comply with the expectations of the QCA Code in all material respects.
+The Company believes that its governance structures and practices as detailed above comply with the expectations of the QCA Code in all material respects.
 It also acknowledges its obligations under the Code to continually monitor and further develop the scope and suitability of its governance structures in line with its growth.
 During 2017/2018, the Company has undertaken a change in strategy from being dominantly a mineral exploration company based in Tanzania to be an energy development company with a project portfolio spanning Tanzania, Botswana, Mozambique and the UK.
-In line with these developments the Company has implemented key governance changes including a re-assignment of Board responsibilities and the recruitment of a Chief Financial Officer to assist the Finance Director in managing the increased financial responsibilities within the Group.
+In line with these developments the Company has implemented key governance changes including a re-assignment of Board responsibilities and the recruitment of a Chief Financial Officer to manage the increased financial responsibilities within the Group.
 The Company continues to update its Plans, Policies and Procedures itemised at 9 above to ensure it remains in compliance with the QCA Code.